ska-telescope/ska-mid-cbf-talondx-bist/README.md

 - "-h             Display the help message"
 - "-v             Verify the BIST files are installed correctly"

 The `-s` option installs the BIST runner service in systemd.
-The user might need to run this command only once per BIST package isntallation.
+The user might need to run this command only once per BIST package installation.

 The `-k` option kills and stops the BIST runner service.
 Note that this also prevents the start of the BIST on future bootups, the user may run the `-s` option to reinstall the service.